 We keep a waiting list and would strongly advise that you call us immediately if you do not get a place with us and had wanted one.
 We will then communicate with you directly if a vacancy arises and liaise with your local authority to confirm any subsequent offer made.
 Our waiting list is dealt with according to our Admissions Policy also in terms of order of places offered.

-Parents and carers may wish to appeal against the outcomes of the admissions process.
+All applicants will know the outcome of their application for a secondary school place on 1 March 2022.
 If you wish to appeal you must either contact the academy on email@example.com stating that you wish to appeal.
 A form will be sent to you.
-Alternatively you may complete the appeal form which is available below.
+Alternatively you may download and complete the notice of appeal form which is available at the bottom of this page.

 You should attach to your appeals form any relevant documents or evidence which you feel support your case together with a covering letter.